 Consider a real-life example: A large number of scientists use the human connectome project (HCP) dataset for structural connectivity analyses.
 This dataset contains data from more than 1000 subjects, and exceeds 80 million files.
-As such, as explained in more detail in the chapter Go big or go home (page 341), it is split up into a hierarchy of roughly 4500 sub-datasets.
-The installation of all subdatasets takes around 90 minutes, if parallelized, and a complete night if performed serially.
-However, for a structural connectivity analysis, only eleven files per subject are relevant:
+As such, as explained in more detail in the chapter Go big or go home (page 323), it is split up into a hierarchy of roughly 4500 sub-datasets.
+The installation of all subdatasets takes around 90 minutes, if parallelized, and a https://github.com/datalad/datalad/issues/new